numbbo/coco/README.md

 For using `git` under Windows (optional), we recommend installing [TortoiseGit](https://tortoisegit.org/).

 ### Language Specifics
-Additional requirements for running an algorithm in a specific language:
+Additional requirements for running an algorithm in a specific language.

 * Java: none, but see [here](./code-experiments/build/java/README.txt) for details on the compilation
 * Python: none, see [here](./code-experiments/build/python/README.txt) for details on the installation
 * MATLAB: at least MATLAB 2008, for details, see [here](./code-experiments/build/matlab/README.txt)